Yuri-Njathi/impact-of-planned-vs-unplanned-power-interruptions/README.md

 - Present findings in notebook and github documentation.

 The data I have used was sourced from KPLC's website as I couldn't access the data from Kenya Power posted on x.com (twitter), they post as soon as an interruption is about to occur (images to be collected and placed in a Kenya-Power-interruptions-folder).
 The unnecessaryy but web scraped pdfs were deleted then using PyPDF2 extracted the text.
 Using regex code was able to get the structured test into usable formats.

-EPRA's reports, Kenya's Census data and any credible transformer related data.

-Much of the data is in image and pdf format and will thus need extraction either manually or using a tool of some kind.

-EPRA's reports are available and are where I will extract the SAIDI per month.

-The census data is in pdf format and I'm currently unsure how to extract it but will find my way.

-May use Kenya solar irradiation data

 Assess